WebComponentsGuide/webcomponents.guide/learn/set-up-your-environment.md

 browsers can uncover cross browser bugs, or missing features.
 Getting comfortable with using the devtools in each is a good idea.

-### Web Browser Devtools
+### Web Browser devtools

 A good set of browser developer tools which will enable you to inspect your web applications under the hood and see how it all operates.
 They can be quite intimidating at first, but there are some great resources out there to learn how to make the most of them.

-If you're using Google Chrome, check out the [Chrome Developers documentation on the Chrome Devtools][chrome-devtools].
+If you're using Google Chrome, check out the [Chrome Developers documentation on the Chrome devtools][chrome-devtools].
 It's a great resource for learning exactly how the developer tools inside Google Chrome work.
 Mozilla has a similar [guide on Firefox Developer Tools][firefox-devtools].
 Microsoft have a smaller but still useful [guide on the Edge developer tools][edge-devtools].
 Apple's Safari has a useful [five minute walk through of their Web